February 2023

 Event Details

-Teacher(s): Grace Fisher and Friends.
+Teacher: Grace Fisher and Friends.
 Sliding Scale: Donation-Based (Dāna).
 Please support our Spirit Rock teachers, staff, and scholarships by giving as generously as you can.
-Code 06TM23.
+Code 50TM23.
 Open to all self-identified women Description: This

 Event Details

 Sliding Scale: Donation-Based (Dāna).
 Please support our Spirit Rock teachers, staff, and scholarships by giving as generously as you can.
-Code 06TM23.
+Code 50TM23.

 Open to all self-identified women